glinchflash/Duo-Time/README.md

 - - [x] (placeholder link atm) Link to your partners page
 - QR code linking to your / your partners page
     - - [x] link to my page (about wendy)
-    - we can print these and hang them around the campus!
 ---